alinaali/Data_Science_and_Machine_Learning/Supervised Learning/README.md

 Classification, on the other hand, is the kind of learning where the algorithm needs to map the new data that is obtained to any one of the 2 classes that we have in our dataset.
 The classes need to be mapped to either 1 or 0 which in real-life translated to ‘Yes’ or ‘No’, ‘Rains’ or ‘Does Not Rain’ and so forth.
 The output will be either one of the classes and not a number as it was in Regression.

-## Adavantages of Supervised Machine Learning
+## Advantages of Supervised Machine Learning

 - You will have an exact idea about the classes in the training data.
 - Supervised learning is a simple process for you to understand.
 In the case of unsupervised learning, we don’t easily understand what is happening inside the machine, how it is learning, etc.